 Free 8-week 70.3 Training Plan

-Racing middle distance triathlon in 2017?
+Racing middle distance triathlon in a few months?
 Want to smash your PB?
 Then follow our eight-week plan to reach the finish line faster

 For many triathletes, taking on a 70.3 race is the furthest they will ever go, for others it’s a stepping stone to full iron-distance racing.
 Whatever it is for you, it shouldn’t be taken lightly and requires a commitment to the training if race day is going to be a success.